Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Discussion

-An indicator for potential improvements lies in the convergence of the tuned parameter values.
+An indicator of potential improvements is the convergence of the tuned parameter values.
 In general, each parameter has a clear tendency for the system to lose stability, despite the stochastic elements in our approach.
-We see an exception to this within the first $\sim 50$ iteration steps for the 5-box model, where some parameters seem to evolve contrary to their overall tendency (Fig. \ref{fig: 5-boxmodel}a).
-This effect seems to be correlated with the average value $\bar q$ of $q$ significantly deviating from its target value.
+We see an exception to this within the first $\sim 50$ iteration steps for the five-box model, where some parameters seem to evolve contrary to their overall tendency (Fig. \ref{fig: 5-boxmodel_destabilization}a).
+This effect seems to be correlated with the mean value $\bar q$ of $q$ that significantly deviates from its target value.
 A possible explanation could be that at this point the VAR model does not extrapolate well, causing parameter changes to affect the system in an unforeseen way.
-On one hand, this issue could be fixed by temporarily and adaptively decreasing the step size of the parameter updates between iteration steps.
+On the one hand, this issue could be fixed by temporarily and adaptively decreasing the step size of the parameter updates between iteration steps.
 On the other hand, this is not required as long as q recovers back to its original value after a temporary anomaly.
 Moreover, the fixed step size reduces the computational cost of our method.

-Our method is flexible in the requirements that one imposes on the updated parameter values, which in general could \begin{itemize} \item preserve the equilibrium values of the observables by fulfilling equation \ref{eq: preserving bar o}. \item only take on allowed values in case the parameters are restricted. \item not exceed a certain step change, which would typically depend on the noise amplitudes $\sigma_i$ used for the parameter variation as these determine the explored region in parameter space. \item minimize the errors of the new value of the maximal eigenvalue or the error on the accuracy on how well the condition for preserving the observable values is fulfilled. \end{itemize} All of these conditions (and possibly more) can be included in the parameter update by either implementing these as constraints or as penalty terms in the optimisation problem that needs to be solved in order to determine the new parameter values.
+Our method is flexible in the requirements that one imposes on the updated parameter values, which in general could \begin{itemize} \item preserve the equilibrium values of the observables by fulfilling Eq. \ref{eq: preserving bar o}. \item only take on allowed values in case the parameters are restricted. \item not exceed a certain step change, which would typically depend on the noise amplitudes $\sigma_i$ used for the parameter variation, as these determine the explored region in parameter space. \item minimize the errors of the new value of the maximum eigenvalue or the error on the accuracy on how well the condition for preserving the observable values is fulfilled. \end{itemize} All of these conditions (and more) can be included in the parameter update by either implementing these as constraints or as penalty terms in the optimization problem that needs to be solved in order to determine the new parameter values.
 For example, one could constrain the variance of the observable to some target range (e.g matching an ESM) by adding an additional penalty to Eq. \ref{eq:maximise}.